michael2012z/BitBible/markdown/KJV/files/Exod.md

 34. And the Lord said unto Moses, Take unto thee sweet spices, stacte, and onycha, and galbanum; these sweet spices with pure frankincense: of each shall there be a like weight:

-35. And thou shalt make it a perfume, a confection after the art of the apothecary, tempered together, pure and holy:tempered…: Heb. salted
+35. And thou shalt make it a perfume, a confection after the art of the apothecary, tempered together, pure and holy:

 36. And thou shalt beat some of it very small, and put of it before the testimony in the tabernacle of the congregation, where I will meet with thee: it shall be unto you most holy.